 Established as the Archer County seat in 1881, the town in its early years was a retail and shipping center for area ranches.
 It remains a retail center for the county.
 Agriculture includes ranching, plus wheat and dairy farming.
 Shallow oil wells drilled in 1920s still contribute to area economy.

-Outdoor recreation includes a nine-hole golf course, and a city park with swimming, picnicking and RV hookups.
-Seasonal hunting for dove, wild turkey, quail and deer.
+Outdoor recreation includes a city park with swimming, picnicking and RV hookups.
+Hunters find dove, wild turkey, quail and deer in season.

-The city is the location of two movies based on novels written by McMurtry: The Last Picture Show filmed in 1971 and Texasville in 1989.
+The city is the backdrop for two movies based on novels written by McMurtry: The Last Picture Show filmed in 1971 and Texasville in 1989.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.